sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 Now, how do we access the most relevant file immediately?
 Manually navigating folders in File Explorer will be very slow.
 More importantly, how do we minimise disruption in your current workflow and shift your focus from training to the current project?

-# Part 2: Modern External Text Editors
+# Part 2: Introducing Modern External Text Editors

 ### and their caveats